cbshiles/KALX-libfms/doc/ftap/ftap2.md

 -   All derivative securities can be treated in a unified way
 -   Specify an arbitrage free model that allows for possible market dynamics
--   Find a hedge and quanitfy the risks
+-   Find a hedge and quantify the risks
     -   Classical theory is silent on the latter

 Finance